 Q: I am a legacy, does that mean I am guaranteed to get into that sorority?

 A: Not necessarily.
-Each sorority has their own policies regarding legacies.
+Each sorority has its own policies regarding legacies, which can be found in the PNM booklet.
 While it can be exciting to have a connection or tie to a chapter, the most important part is to keep an open mind through the recruitment process and find the best fit for YOU.

 Q: Are letters of recommendation mandatory for women to go through the recruitment process?

 A: Letters of recommendation are NOT mandatory for the recruitment process.
 They will also not impact your chances of receiving a bid.
 Instructions on how to submit a recommendation can be found on each organization's inter/national website as many organizations have adapted to an online format.
 Please follow the organization specific instructions.
 Should a family member or friend offer to write a recommendation, direct them to the instructions.
 Recommendations should arrive to the chapter prior the beginning of Primary Recruitment.